-Here’s the thing, I’ve received so many emails and DMs regarding how to go about starting a blog and collaborate with brands.
+Here’s the thing, I’ve received so many emails and DMs regarding how to go about starting a blog and how to pitch travel brands.
 I generally just copy and paste an old email and apologize in advance for things that may not make sense to the new reader because I’m too lazy to go in and modify it to make it look like I actually took the time write out a whole new response specifically for them.
 Nope.
 Not doing it.
 Take what you need and disregard the rest, is essentially my take.
 But, I figured since I get the question so much, I’ll just take that same email, expound upon it and make it a very detailed blog series to share with the rest of the interwebs and inquiring minds.
-This is a long one, and packed full of useful information, so be sure to pin this for later.
+This is a long one, and packed full of useful information on how to start a travel blog and make money, so be sure to pin this for later.

 PIN FOR LATER!

 So, you want to start a travel blog and work with brands, reaping all those fabulous travel perks?
 Or maybe you’ve already started your blog, but want to take it to the next level but you’re not sure where to start.
 Grab your drink of choice, your favorite notebook to take hella notes and get comfy for this Behemoth of a series, where I’ll spill all the deets and give you no bullsh*t advice on starting a blog and working with brands.
 Here are the topics I will cover in this series, so stay tuned:

 >>> How to Start Your Travel Blog from Scratch <<<